| Legend has that it was

 Fort.
 This is the most beautiful palace in the Fort and is decorated

 with small mirrors of different colors set.
+The

 part of the wall of the Elephant Steps towards the Fort's inner